November 18, 2021

 5 Low sensitivity on sensitive issues

-Touching on taboo topics is definitely a mistake no brand want to make when marketing in China.
-Long gone are the days when Chinese feel bad about the “made-in-China” label.
-Millennials in China take pride in their heritage.
-Chinese consumers are becoming increasingly aware of the cultural superiority revealed in many foreign brands’ marketing message for China.
+Touching on taboo subjects is definitely a mistake no brand wants to make when marketing in China.
+Long gone are the days when the Chinese felt bad about the "made in China" label.
+Millennials in China are proud of their heritage.
+Chinese consumers are becoming increasingly aware of the cultural superiority that is evident in many foreign brands' marketing messages for China.

 D&G: Upon D&G’s notoriously racist ad campaign people were quick to catch the intention behind making a Chinese model look clumsy eating 'our amazing Italian pizza' with chopsticks.
 The fierce criticism and boycott that followed almost swatted the brand out of China completely, with their products disappearing seemingly overnight from various e-commerce platforms.
 Even after the brand made public apologies, the damage was done.

-There are some political no-go zones that every brand should be aware of before marketing in China.
-Dalai Lama, for example, is among the last people you would want to include when marketing to Chinese consumers.
+There are some political no-go areas that any brand should be aware of before marketing in China.
+The Dalai Lama, for example, is one of the last people you want to involve when marketing to Chinese consumers.

 Mercedes Benz: In February 2019, Mercedes quoted Dalai Lama on a social media marketing advertisement.
 Though not intended for Chinese consumers, still triggered an uproar on the internet.
 It was taken so seriously that the People’s Daily Online published a commentary accusing Mercedes Benz of being ‘an enemy of the Chinese people’.

-Recognizing China’s stance on territorial integrity is another undisputable topic to keep in mind.
+Recognising China's stance on territorial integrity is another uncontroversial issue to keep in mind.

 Delta Air Lines, Qantas, and Zara: All companies had to update their websites recently for listing Hong Kong and Taiwan as countries separate from China.
 The Marriott’s website in China was shut down after categorizing Tibet, Taiwan, Hong Kong, and Macau as separate countries as well.